-where $S^{n m}_{21}$ are the elements of the generalized transmission matrix $S_{21}$ for the wave incidence only from the left side of the disorder.
+where $\mathbf{S}^{n m}_{21}$ are the elements of the generalized transmission matrix $\mathbf{S}_{21}$ for wave incidence only from the left side of the disorder.

 Inside the medium, the total field of the wave is denoted as $\tilde{E}(z,y)$ itself.
-Consider the Helmholtz equation for the Green's function and also for the total field as the following,
+Consider the Helmholtz equation for the Green's function and the total field as follows :

 where $\nabla^2$ is the Laplacian operator with respect to the field position $(z,y)$.
-In Eq.~\ref{eq:greensfun}, $(z_0,y_0)$ is the Dirac-delta source location.
-Multiplying Eq.~\ref{eq:greensfun} using $\tilde{E}(z,y)$ and Eq.~\ref{eq:totalfield} using $G(z,y,z_0,y_0)$, followed by subtraction and the use of divergence theorem, the following Kirchhoff–Helmholtz boundary integral equation is obtained as given in the appendix Sec.~A of \cite{domotor2015scattering},
+In Eq.~(\ref{eq:greensfun}), $(z_0,y_0)$ is the Dirac-delta source location.
+Multiplying Eq.~(\ref{eq:greensfun}) by $\tilde{E}(z,y)$ and Eq.~(\ref{eq:totalfield}) by $G(z,y,z_0,y_0)$, followed by subtraction and the application of the divergence theorem, the following Kirchhoff–Helmholtz boundary integral equation is obtained, as shown in appendix Sec.~A of \cite{domotor2015scattering} :

-where $r$ denotes $(z,y)$ and $r_0$ denotes $(z_0,y_0)$.
-Also, note that now $(z_0,y_0)$ is the location in which the field is visualized and it is not the source location any more.
-This is consistent with the fact that Green's function has the reciprocity property of $G(r,r_0)=G(r_0,r)$.
-As there is no flux crossing $\Gamma_{U}$ and $\Gamma_{D}$, the above given boundary integral involves only the terms associated with $\Gamma_{L}$ and $\Gamma_{R}$.
-The Kirchhoff–Helmholtz boundary integral equation implies that the total field $\tilde{E}(z_0,y_0)$ at a point $(z_0,y_0)$ inside the closed region $\Omega$ bounded by $\Gamma$ can be estimated, if the value of $\tilde{E}(z,y)$ and the Green's function $G(z,y,z_0,y_0)$, together with its spatial derivatives, are known at the boundaries $\Gamma_{L}$ and $\Gamma_R$.
-The boundary integral can be simplified (derivation of which is given in the Supplementary Sec.~\ref{supp:BIsimplification}) as the following.
-For the wave incidence only from the left to right of the disorder $(\text{incidence onto}~\Gamma_{L})$,
+where $r$ denotes $(z,y)$, and $r_0$ denotes $(z_0,y_0)$.
+Note that $(z_0,y_0)$ now represents the location where the field is visualized, and it is no longer the source location.
+This is consistent with the reciprocity property of the Green's function, $G(r,r_0)=G(r_0,r)$.
+Since there is no flux crossing $\Gamma_{U}$ and $\Gamma_{D}$, the boundary integral involves only the terms associated with $\Gamma_{L}$ and $\Gamma_{R}$.
+The Kirchhoff–Helmholtz boundary integral equation implies that the total field $\tilde{E}(z_0,y_0)$ at a point $(z_0,y_0)$ inside the closed region $\Omega$ bounded by $\Gamma$ can be estimated if the value of $\tilde{E}(z,y)$, and the Green's function $G(z,y,z_0,y_0)$ together with its spatial derivatives, are known at the boundaries $\Gamma_{L}$ and $\Gamma_R$.
+The boundary integral can be simplified (with the derivation provided in Supplementary Sec.~\ref{supp:BIsimplification}) as follows.
+For the wave incidence only from the left to the right of the disorder $(\text{incidence onto}~\Gamma_{L})$: